 Alex Howlett | Photo by Joe Baz | 2013

 I like to understand how things work and I’m at my best when I allow myself to pull on interesting threads.
 My background is in software development, but for the better part of the past decade I’ve been pulling on threads in economics.

-I first conceptualized the idea of basic income in 2011 when it occurred to me that eliminating copyright and patent laws would eliminate a large number of jobs without actually damaging the productive capacity of the economy.
+I first discovered the idea of basic income in 2011 when it occurred to me that eliminating copyright and patent laws would eliminate a large number of jobs without actually damaging the productive capacity of the economy.
 We would still have the resources to produce everything, but people would have less spending money without wages from the lost jobs.